mehmetgunacti/wolf-base/README.md

 This project is a personal playground for learning and experimenting with data synchronization between a PWA and server.
 Just a bit of coding fun; feel free to explore!

+## Demo

+A demo can be found here: [Wolf Base Demo](https://wolf-base-demo.web.app/) Feel free to add, modify, or remove data.
+All data will reset when the browser data is cleared.

 ## What's this all about?

 This project is primarily: